George Floyd protests in Portland, Oregon: Vandalism

 In early June, businesses reported losses totaling millions of dollars as the result of vandalism and looting, and by mid-July damage was reported at $23 million, although upon further investigation found to be closer to $5 million.
 Local business owners of color launched the Portland Cleanup Project.

 On June 14, a statue of Thomas Jefferson was toppled from its pedestal.
 Vandalism of the bronze statue of York prompted the University of Portland to remove the figure from the Captain William Clark Monument on June 17.
 A statue of the first U.S. president, George Washington, on Northeast Sandy Boulevard and 57th Avenue was toppled by demonstrators on June 18.
 On July 1–2, protesters set fire to the Thompson Elk Fountain in the Plaza Blocks that resulted in structural damage to the granite base; deemed a safety hazard by the Regional Arts & Culture Council, the city removed the unharmed elk on July 2, and later, the fountain.
 The Promised Land, also installed in the Plaza Blocks, was vandalized as well.

 The Portland federal courthouse was also repeatedly vandalized over the weeks of protests in June and July.

 Responses

-In Portland, the mayor determines which members of City Council administer which bureau, and the mayor is typically the commissioner in charge of the Portland Police Bureau.
+In Portland, the mayor determines which members of the City Council administer which bureau, and the mayor is typically the commissioner in charge of the Portland Police Bureau.
 Days before the protests began, incumbent mayor Ted Wheeler had fallen short of the 50% threshold that would have given him an outright win in the city's primary election for his second term.
-In November 2020 he faced Sarah Iannarone in a runoff election, but was ultimately reelected.
+In November 2020, he faced Sarah Iannarone in a runoff election but was ultimately reelected.

 During his term, his performance in the role of police commissioner was the source of significant criticism.
-The United States Department of Justice found the city to be in "substantial compliance" on 200 requirements set out in a 2012 settlement regarding use of force on people with mental illness.
+The United States Department of Justice found the city to be in "substantial compliance" on 200 requirements set out in a 2012 settlement regarding the use of force on people with mental illness.
 However, protests throughout his term had highlighted the killing of numerous Portlanders, including some who appeared to be in mental distress.